-September 1997: The library at 125 Virginian Lane was opened.
+September 1997: Teton County Library at 125 Virginian Lane was opened.

-August 2008: Voter approved the library’s initial proposition on the Specific Purpose Excise Tax (SPET) ballot which asked for $1.5 million for the planning, design, engineering and initial construction costs of an addition to the main library facility at 125 Virginian Lane.
+August 2008: Voters approve the library’s initial proposition on the Specific Purpose Excise Tax (SPET) ballot which asked for $1.5 million for the planning, design, engineering and initial construction costs of an 11,000 square foot addition and renovation to the main library facility at 125 Virginian Lane.

 September 2009: Gilday Architects with Humphries/Poli Architects chosen for the project.

-March 2011: GE Johnson is selected as Construction Manager for the project.
+March 2011: GE Johnson selected as Construction Manager for the project.